kyphan38/web/assets/docs/technical/vault - ongoing/4-compare-authentication-methods.md

 - Performing authentication and managing identities
 - Assigning identities and associated policies to users
 - Supporting multiple methods tailored to specific use cases
-  - Human-oriented: e.g., LDAP, OIDC
+  - Human-oriented: LDAP, OIDC, etc.
-  - System-oriented: e.g., AppRole, AWS
+  - System-oriented:  AppRole, AWS, etc.
 - Once authenticated, Vault issues a client token used for all subsequent requests (e.g., read/write operations)
   - The primary goal of all authentication methods is to obtain a token
   - Each token is linked to one or more policies and has a time-to-live (TTL)